❓ What is this notice all about?

 To deliver our service, we process and store data using cloud-based communication and collaboration softwares.
 We use standard applications to process data such as email, word processing and other office cloud-based software alongside a Customer Relationship Management (CRM) platform.
 We ask for you to sign a contract using a cloud-based application and we collect payment via a finance platform.
 We use project management software and provide our customers with a 24/7 breach hotline.

-Occasionally we may use call recording and note taking software during our meetings which we make use of for product development.
+Occasionally we may use call recording and note taking software during our meetings which we make use of for product development and training.

 We collaborate with trusted partners to deliver Security Awareness Training and Certifications.
 If you have signed up for these products, we will share your data with them for the specific projects while they are ongoing.